ska-sa/katgpucbf/doc/xbgpu.networking.rst

 Sender
 ------

-The X-Engine transmit code can be found in the [xsend.py](../katxbgpu/xsend.py) file in the katxbgpu/katxbgpu subfolder.
+The X-Engine transmit code can be found in :mod:`.xsend`.
 Unlike the receiver logic, the sender logic just makes use of the normal SPEAD2 python code - no custom C++ bindings are required.
 The X-Engine implements accumulation and drastically reduces data rates.
 A heap is sent out on the order of seconds, not milliseconds, and as such no chunking is required to manage these rates.

 The :mod:`~katgpucbf.xbgpu.xsend` module defines a number of classes to deal with transmission.
 The main parent class for these classes is called the